 Fentanyl vs Dilaudid

-Dilaudid is a brand-name medication containing the semi-synthetic opioid hydromorphone, which is derived from morphine.
+Dilaudid (not Dilauded) is a brand-name medication containing the semi-synthetic opioid hydromorphone, which is derived from morphine.
 Dilaudid is used to treat moderate-to-severe pain symptoms.
 Due to its high potential for addiction, Dilaudid is usually reserved for short-term therapeutic use.
 Despite this, while it is roughly 10 times more potent than morphine, Dilaudid is still only about one-tenth as strong as fentanyl.

 Dilaudid can take up to a half-hour to begin working before it lasts for several hours.
 Fentanyl works faster, sometimes within a minute.
 However, fentanyl has a relatively short effect, and will typically start to wear off within 90 minutes.
 For this reason, Dilaudid is more often used for long-term pain management, while fentanyl is used for immediate effect.